(Srila Prabhupada preaching in Tompkins Square Park, New York, 1966)

 "In the Bhagavad-gita the verse vyavasayatmika-buddhir ekeha kuru-nandana (BG 2.4), in connection with that verse, Visvanatha Cakravarti Thakura gives his commentary that we should take up the words from the spiritual master as our life and soul.
 We should try to carry out the instruction, the specific instruction of the spiritual master, very rigidly, without caring for our personal benefit or loss.

-So I tried a little bit in that spirit.
-So he has given me all facilities to serve him.
 Things have come to this stage, that in this old age I have come to your country, and you are also taking this movement seriously, trying to understand it.
 We have got some books now.
 So there is little foothold of this movement.
 So on this occasion of my spiritual master's departure, as I am trying to execute his will, similarly, I shall also request you to execute the same order through my will.
 I am an old man, I can also pass away at any moment.
 That is nature's law.
 Nobody can check it.
 So that is not very astonishing, but my appeal to you on this auspicious day of the departure of my Guru Maharaja, that at least to some extent you have understood the essence of Krishna consciousness movement.
 You should try to push it on.
 People are suffering for want of this consciousness.
 As we daily pray about devotees,

 krpa-sindhubhya eva ca